 Alien Resurrection (1997) Director: Jean-Pierre Jeunet

-Ripley 8 discovers her cloned self changed: her blood is acidic and she senses the “xenomorph” aliens in unique new ways.
+Ripley 8 discovers her cloned-self in a changed state: her blood is acidic and she senses the “xenomorph” aliens in unique new ways.
 We (the audience) trust and sympathize with her less in this film.
 A group of mercenaries (including a “synthetic” android played by Winona Ryder) arrive to deliver the bodies of captured human beings who will be used to harvest new aliens.
 However, the caged xenomorph aliens are quickly able to free themselves by burning a hole through the floor with their acidic blood.
 The aliens quickly begin slaughtering the humans aboard.

 Ripley 8 and the mercenaries make their way through the ship attempting to destroy the ship before it reaches earth.
 They discover a lab filled with failed experiments at cloning Ripley.
 Ripley 8 is taken back to the queen’s nest by the aliens where she witnesses the birth of a new hybrid creature: part alien and part human -highly dangerous.
 The new creature chases the humans back to an escape pod where it eventually dies by being sucked out into space.
 The escape pod survives but the original ship explodes as it collides with earth at the end of the film.